rgwch/webelexis/client/src/fhir/whatisit.md

 ## Using the patient list

 Try entering "Duck" or "Donald" (without the quotes) into the searchbox in the left panel and press return or click the glass.
-Please not: In Elexis-Server, searches are case sensitive, so "duck" won't find anything.
+Please note: In Elexis-Server, searches are case sensitive, so "duck" won't find anything.